maarten-pennings/howto/README.md

 For an example and explanation see [esp32-opendrain](esp32-opendrain/esp32-opendrain.md).

+## NodeMCU power architecture
+The NodeMCU board (ESP8266, ESP32) have several pins related to power.
+See [NodeMCU-power-architecture](NodeMCU-power-architecture/NodeMCU-power-architecture.md) for an explanation of the pins.

 ## SNR
 Computing the signal to noise ratio [SNR](snr/snr.md) of a series of measurements.